What Is the Duolingo English Test? 2023 Guide

 The Duolingo English Test is a convenient alternative for international students looking to fulfil English proficiency requirements.

-The Duolingo English Test is a standardized test similar to the Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS).
-As such, you can often use the Duolingo score reports as a substitute for these tests at a growing number of universities and colleges—2,045 institutions around the globe as of the time of this writing [1].
-Duolingo offers a chart that shows a score comparison between the tests [2].
+The Duolingo English Test is a standardised test similar to the Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS) tests.
+As such, you can often use the score reports as a replacement for these tests at a growing number of universities (more than 4,000 institutions around the globe at the time of writing).
+Duolingo offers a chart that shows a score comparison between the tests.

-Some Canadian post-secondary schools use the Duolingo English Test when admitting new international students.
-This could mean getting properly placed in an English class that suits your ability level or receiving the right educational support services for a more successful university or college experience.
+Universities may use the Duolingo English Test as a placement test for incoming international students.
+The results could determine if you get appropriately placed in an English class that suits your ability level or receive the right educational support services for a more successful college experience.

-You can include a link to your Duolingo English Test score reports on your Linkedin account or resume.
-This helps potential employers verify your English proficiency—if that is a bona fide occupational requirement.
-Having your Duolingo English Test score reports accessible can also help distinguish yourself from others applying for the same job.
+You can include a link to your Duolingo English Test score reports on your LinkedIn account or CV.
+This helps potential employers verify your English proficiency as part of the interview process, as they can review your taped responses to random interview questions.
+It also makes it easier to distinguish yourself from others applying for the same job.

-To take the Duolingo English Test, you need a computer with a reliable internet connection and a front-facing camera.
-The entire test takes place online, and proctors review your recording to ensure you follow the rules.
-For this reason, you need to be in a well-lit room with the computer's video camera, microphone, and speakers turned on.
-If you use a Mac to take the test, you must give permission to record your computer screen, along with keystroke access before starting the test.

 specialization